MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-get-started.md

 2. Add a message node that says *Extended leave needs HR expert approval.
 Let me connect you with them.*.

-Power Virtual Agents bots can take actions by [adding Power Automate flows into a topic](advanced-flow.md).
+Microsoft Copilot Studio bots can take actions by [adding Power Automate flows into a topic](advanced-flow.md).
 In this instance, you could add a flow that you've previously created that notifies a HR expert.
 This flow sends an adaptive card to the HR expert channel in Teams to let experts know a user needs them to reach out.

 First, let's create the flow to send a message to a Teams channel and then call it with the appropriate input.